damirkusar/leptir-seed/README.md

 # Leptir - the seed for professional AngularJS apps

-Leptir means in croatian language Butterfly :)
+Leptir means in croatian language Butterfly.

 `AngularJS seed structured in modules with Gulp, Browserify, Angular-UI, Bootstrap, SCSS, Karma & Jasmine & out of the box.`